darren-behan/monash-bootcamp-coursework/02-CSS-Bootstrap/README.md

 You will be employer-ready if you can answer the following questions:

 1. What is a CDN?
+  * Content Delivery Network - This is a geographically distributed group of servers that work together to provide fast delivery of Internet content
 2. What is a CSS framework?
+  * Bootstrap
 3. What are three benefits of using a CSS framework?
+  * Allows us to style a web app seamlessly
+  * Frameworks handle complex styling such as floats & media queries
+  * Frameworks ensures consistency

 ## Learning Objectives